In-Context Reinforcement Learning via Communicative World Models: Methodology

 The utility signal $\mathcal{U}_t$ is treated as a constant during the optimization of $\phi$ by detaching it from the computation graph.
-This ensures that the gradient only flows through the KL divergence term, correctly isolating the objective to rewarding the IA for how its message $m_t$ influences the CA's policy, rather than for influencing the value estimates that comprise the utility signal itself.
+This guarantees that the gradient only flows through the KL divergence term, correctly isolating the effect of rewarding the IA for how its message $m_t$ influences the CA's policy, rather than for influencing the value estimates that comprise the utility signal itself.